jdmonin/JSettlers2/doc/Readme.developer.md

   It includes functions to implement `Message.writeDelimitedTo` and `Message.parseDelimitedFrom` since those are included only with protobuf's java runtime, not other languages.
 - The sample client is written in Python 3.
-- To install the protobuf python runtime, run:
+- To install the protobuf python runtime (requires v3.11.3 or newer), run:
   `pip3 install protobuf`
+  or to upgrade from an earlier runtime version:
+  `pip3 install --upgrade protobuf==3.11.3`
-- DummyProtoClient was tested with python protobuf runtime v3.4.0.
+- DummyProtoClient was tested with python protobuf runtime v3.11.3.
 To print your installed runtime version, run:
   `python3 -c "import google.protobuf; print(google.protobuf.__version__)"`
+  If your python protobuf runtime is too old, you may see this error when running your python script:
+  `TypeError: __init__() got an unexpected keyword argument 'serialized_options'`
 - To run DummyProtoClient, your `PYTHONPATH` must include the `/generated/src/proto/main/python` and `/src/main/python` subdirectories witin the repo.
 If your shell supports environment variables, from the repo's top-level directory you could run DummyProtoClient like: